mehulhere/CodeSorted/CODEBASE.md

 - **`WithCORS`**: Handles Cross-Origin Resource Sharing, allowing frontend requests from `http://localhost:3000`.
 - **`JWTAuthMiddleware`**: Validates the JWT token from the `authToken` HTTP-only cookie.
 If valid, it allows access to protected routes.
 - **`AdminAuthMiddleware`**: Wraps `JWTAuthMiddleware`.
 In addition to JWT validation, it extracts user claims from the request context and verifies if the `IsAdmin` flag is `true`.
 If not, it returns a `403 Forbidden` error.
 This ensures only authenticated admin users can access specific routes.
+- **`CacheControlMiddleware`**: A new middleware that sets `Cache-Control` headers for API responses.
+It sets `Cache-Control: public, max-age=300` (5 minutes) and `Vary: Origin, Accept-Encoding` to optimize client-side caching for non-dynamic data.
+This middleware is applied selectively to improve performance on specific read-only endpoints.

 #### Code Execution (`handlers/execute.go`)
 - **`ExecuteCodeHandler`**: Handles POST requests to `/execute` endpoint.